-So I can switch between having the presentation large or myself large, and it’s so easy to use.
+I can switch between having the presentation large or myself large, and it’s so easy to use.
 And really it just enables you to click around and get a really nice layout without having to really do much.

-So I really, really love that about Melon.
-So I’m going to hide myself on screen for now and continue to show you some of the features.
+I really, really love that about Melon.
+I’m going to hide myself on screen for now and continue to show you some of the features.
 We have this show chat option here, which enables you to see the stream chat, so any comments or reactions that you’re getting from viewers during the live stream.

 And we’ve also got private chat here, which allows you to talk to your guests and your viewers.
 Won’t be able to see that conversation, which is really handy.
-So if you have guests, you can talk to each other without your viewer seeing everything that’s going on behind the scenes.
+If you have guests, you can talk to each other without your viewer seeing everything that’s going on behind the scenes.

 You can upload your own image.
 Otherwise, you can leave a blank, or if you’re on the free plan, you will see Melon’s logo in the top right-hand corner.
 We’ve also got the option to add your name, which is displaying as the banner section here.
 And if we click on that, once again, we get the ability to change the font to be whatever we want it to be.

 We can change the colour to match the colour scheme or colour that we feel like showing for the day, as well as the ability to change the font colour.
-So we have a couple of choices to make it look how we want it to look, and then you can always toggle it on and off just by clicking on that section there, we also have this ticker option here.
+We have a couple of choices to make it look how we want it to look, and then you can always toggle it on and off just by clicking on that section there, we also have this ticker option here.

 I really liked the background options because they enable you to have a bit of personality and a bit of colour for the live stream.
 And it is so easy and nice to use.
 And once you’re ready to go live, all you would do is select the go live button.